Back to Blog

 15 min read

 What is Google Antigravity?
-The Complete Guide to Agent-First Development
+The Complete Guide to Agent-First Development (2026)

-Google Antigravity is Google's groundbreaking AI-powered integrated development environment (IDE) that introduces a fundamentally new approach to software development: agent-first development.
-Announced on November 18, 2025 alongside Gemini 3, Antigravity represents Google's vision for the future of coding.
+Google Antigravity is Google's AI-powered integrated development environment (IDE) that introduces a fundamentally new approach to software development: agent-first development.
+Unlike traditional AI coding assistants that offer line-by-line suggestions, Antigravity deploys autonomous AI agents that can plan, execute, and validate entire features across multiple files.

 Quick Overview

-| Aspect | Details | |--------|---------| | Developer | Google | | Release Date | November 18, 2025 | | Price | Free | | Platforms | Windows, macOS, Linux | | Base | Fork of Visual Studio Code | | Primary AI Model | Gemini 3 |
+| Aspect | Details | |--------|---------| | Developer | Google | | Release Date | November 18, 2025 | | Price | Free | | Platforms | Windows, macOS, Linux | | Base | Fork of Visual Studio Code | | Latest Version | 1.20.6 (March 2026) | | Primary AI Model | Gemini 3.1 Pro |

 The Agent-First Paradigm